Three Steps to Understanding How to Verify Your Income as a Gig Economy Contractor

 In other words, all I can do is get screenshots off the app.

-And oh, by the way… I can only go back through February.
-I can’t even get a full year to date.
+And oh, by the way… I can only go back a few months.
+I can’t even get a full year’s worth of data off the app.

 Final thoughts on verifying your income for a car or mortgage loan or apartment lease application when you contract with gig companies like Doordash, Uber Eats, Grubhub, Lyft and others…